mmccuiston/CarND-Behavioral-Cloning-P3/writeup.md

 #### 1. An appropriate model architecture has been employed

+My model starts with a normalizion layer and a cropping layer to remove parts of the image above the horizon and below the hood of the vehicle.
+Following this the network has 5 convolutional layers.
+The first three use a 5x5 kernel and a 2 by 2 stride.
+They have 24, 36, and 48 feature maps respectively.
+They are also all followed by a RELU activation layer.
+There is then two more convolution layers that use a 3x3 kernel, 64 feature maps, and a 1 by 1 stride.
+Both of these layers are also followed by RELU activation layers.
+The network is then flattened and followed by three fully connected layers of size 100, 50, and 1.

 #### 2. Attempts to reduce overfitting in the model

+In order to reduce the likelihood of overfitting I did the following.
+1. Trained the network on a variety of datasets including different driving styles (recovery, center driving, and corners)
+2. I collected stopped training once the validation error began to increase/oscillate.

 #### 3. Model parameter tuning